 In a blink: quickly check in with your intuition, then communicate it for results.

 “What does your gut tell you?”
-I asked an executive coaching client recently as they weighed alternatives regarding a potential business pivot due to the pandemic uncertainty.
+I asked an executive coaching client recently as they weighed alternatives regarding a potential business pivot due to uncertainty.
 As I listened to them explore the potential impacts of these choices, I thought they intuitively knew the answer.
 Their exploring the choices and impact along with a gut check and my external perspective helped them confidently make their decision.

 Recently promoted leaders I coach who have been used to thoroughly researching before finding solutions discover they need to learn to rely on intuition to make decisions more quickly.
 Complexity theory invites us to continually scan the system to pick up patterns beginning to emerge in order to keep our competitive edge.